mcproxy/mcproxy/debug/README.md

 Debugging and Testing the Mcproxy
 =================================
-Here you find tools and backround knowledge to debug and test the Mcproxy.
+Here you find tools and background knowledge to debug and test the Mcproxy.

 Dummy Interface